 Engaging in active problem solving

 Requirement: Students must successfully complete one of the following three options:

-- World Culture Courses: Two World Cultures courses, for at least 6 credit hours.
+World Culture Courses: At least two World Cultures courses, for at least 6 credit hours.

-- International Experience: An approved study abroad program or internship of at least 6 credit hours and at least six weeks abroad in duration (or a combination of programs totaling 6 credit hours).
-For information about opportunities for studying abroad, visit the IU Overseas Study Program website.
+International Experience: An approved study abroad program or internship of at least 6 credit hours and at least six weeks abroad in duration (or a combination of programs totaling 6 credit hours).
+For information about opportunities for studying abroad, visit the IUB Overseas Study Program website.

 World Languages and Cultures General Education: Studying Human Diversity

 World Languages and Cultures (WLC) courses give you the opportunity to expand your knowledge of the tremendous variety of ways that people express themselves through their cultures in a globally connected world.
 You will learn about world affairs and the values held by peoples of different cultures.
 Carefully chosen courses to fulfill this requirement may help you prepare for study abroad programs.

 What you will do in World Languages and Cultures GenEd courses:

 Understanding the features that distinguish one culture from another